 What approach should you take to launch a website for your business?
 There are a couple of options.
 You can hire a website designer to manage every element of your site, from the coming up with the visual design components to choosing a content management system (CMS).
-Alternatively, you can build it yourself using a web hosting service that provides you with everything that you’ll need in one package.
+Alternatively, you can create a website yourself using a web hosting service that provides you with everything that you’ll need in one package.

 Before you make a decision, it’s important to understand the anatomy of a website.
 This includes the CMS, domain, and theme.
 Each element plays a critical role in making your site a success, and helping your business attract potential shoppers.
 Using a website hosting service that will house your site’s files, data, and images may be the best way to incorporate these three elements in less time.